Skip to main content

 Can ModPageSpeed fix the issues that PageSpeed Insights flags?

 Most of the technical ones — yes.
-ModPageSpeed inlines critical CSS, generates AVIF and WebP variants, viewport-matched image sizes, and minifies CSS/JS.
+ModPageSpeed minifies CSS/JS, serves WebP image variants, and serves viewport-matched image sizes; 2.0 also generates AVIF variants and inlines heuristic critical CSS.
 The remaining items PSI flags are typically application-level (third-party scripts, slow server responses, heavy JavaScript) which a server module can't address.

 Related